Scar Reduction and Revision

 Keloid scars are those which are not only raised and prominent, but also develop beyond the borders of the original surgical incision or break in the skin.
 Darker-skinned individuals are more susceptible to forming these types of scars, especially on the shoulder, chest, and earlobe.
 The most effective treatment includes a combination of surgery in conjunction with either multiple steroid injections or localized radiation therapy to the site.

-In addition, scars which may be tight and contracted may benefit from a procedure known as a “z-plasty” which can lengthen the tight scar.
+In addition, scars which may be tight and contracted may benefit from a procedure known as a “z-plasty” or a similar procdedure which can lengthen the tight scar.

-Other scar reduction therapies include treatment using Intense Pulsed Light (IPL) which provide brief pulsations of light or laser technology, which can stimulate collagen to remodel and the discoloration of the scar to diminish more expeditiously.
+Other scar reduction therapies include treatment using topical therapies such as silicone-based products and laser technology, which can stimulate collagen to remodel and allow discoloration of a scar to diminish more expeditiously.